Bears of the Cape Churchill Peninsula

 As the Hudson Bay Project has shifted to a more ecosystem level research paradigm, we are increasingly interested in the interactions both within and between trophic levels - soil to plants to herbivores to mesopredators (e.g. arctic foxes) to apex predators like the 3 species of bears on the CCP.
 We are especially interested in how trophic interactions (herbivory, predation and competition) influence the joint dynamics and abundances of species.
 Our work thus far indicates that the interactive effects are heavily influenced by both the means and variances of changing climate factors.

 Drawing on a theme from local First Nation (Cree) elders, we are also examining how the bears themselves are responding to climate change.
-As part of that work, Linda Gormezano is assessing temporal changes and spatial differences in polar bear diet using scat collected with a detection dog.
-She is integrating those results with data we have collected for over 40 years on polar bear foraging during the ice free period and with Traditional Knowledge from members of the local First Nations and the Churchill community.
-Dave Iles is initiating a study building on that work which aims to examine the extent and pattern of waterfowl nest predation by bears in relation to their age, social status and condition as well as the relation of such predation to ice and snow conditions.
-His information should allow us to better model the impacts of bear predation on snow goose abundance.
+As part of that work, Linda Gormezano assessed temporal changes and spatial differences in polar bear diet using scat collected with a detection dog.
+She integrated those results with data we have collected for over 40 years on polar bear foraging during the ice free period and with Traditional Knowledge from members of the local First Nations and the Churchill community.
+Dave Iles initiated a study building on that work which aims to examine the extent and pattern of waterfowl nest predation by bears in relation to their age, social status and condition as well as the relation of such predation to ice and snow conditions.
+His information, based on an array of trail cameras, should allow us to better model the impacts of bear predation on snow goose abundance.
+Andrew Barnas and Sam Hervey, working with Susan Felege and Brian Darby (all from the University of North Dakota) are continuing that project and integrating genetic analyses of passively sampled hair and scat.
+They are also expanding the photographic work of Iles with constant video recording.

 The Hudson Bay Project is participating fully in the educational outreach program sponsored by Bear Trust International.
 A direct link to that program can be found here.
 We are developing applications that will allow public input of data relevant to the goals of the Hudson Bay Project.